JaredStufft/instructionals/README.md

 # instructionals
-Code to partner with instructional videos.
+Code to partner with instructional articles and/or videos.